atw374/bible-knowledge-graph/README.md

 # 📖 Bible Knowledge Graph

 A Python + Neo4j project to extract people, places, and themes from the Bible using OpenAI.
-This graph-based pipeline explores how structured knowledge can be derived from unstructured text to support Biblical understanding through semantic analysis, thematic clustering, and future AI-assisted exploration.
+This graph-based pipeline explores how structured knowledge can be derived from unstructured text to support Biblical understanding through semantic analysis, thematic clustering, and AI-assisted exploration.
+The goal is for this work to begin to reveal patterns in the text that help us understand how the Bible is connected.

 ---